 Point Scale

-Whole- Community Support
+Whole-Community Support

 10 8 6 0

-Applicant Demonstrates Whole Community Support LEPC Ranked the project the top priority for the jurisdiction LEPC Ranked the project as the second priority LEPC Ranked the project as the third priority Project either not ranked or outside the top 3 priority for the jurisdiction
+Applicant Demonstrates Whole Community Support LEPC Ranked the project the top priority for the jurisdiction LEPC Ranked the project as the second priority LEPC Ranked the project as the third priority Project not ranked or outside the top 3 priority for the jurisdiction will not initially be evaluated further review

 10 9 to 0 on a sliding scale

 LEPC Membership LEPC Memebership has been reviewed and accepted by the SERC.
 LEPC has at least 10 of the 11 required EPCRA fields represented.
-(Counties without a hospital will not be penalized) n reviewed and accepted by t number of EPRCRA req he SERC.
-Points on a sliding s uired fields represented scale from 9 - 0 based on the
+(Counties without a hospital will not be penalized) n reviewed and accepted by th number of EPRCRA req ne SERC.
+Points on a sliding s uired fields represented cale from 9 - 0 based on the

-Multi-jı urisdictional Impact
+Multi-ju urisdictional Impact

 5 4 3 2 0

+Applicant Provided a letter Provided a letter

-Applicant Demonstrates Multi- jurisdictional Support Provided a letter of support from multiple contiguous jurisdiction LEPCs chairperson.
-Provided a letter of support from another contiguous jurisdiction LEPCs chairperson.
-Provided a letter of support from multiple entities or groups.
-Provided a letter of support from at least one other entity or group.
-No letter of support from other jurisdicitons, entity or group provided.
+Demonstrates demonstrating support demonstrating support Provided a letter of support from at least one other

+Multi- from multiple contiguous trom another (1) contiguous from multiple entities or trom at least one other No letter of support from other jurisdicitons, entity or

-Point Scale 5 4 3 2 0 Dispersion of training, or equipment Project duplicates resources, training, or equipment currently available from a contiguous Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides adequate justification for the project Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides limited justification for the project Applicant does not know if project resources, training, or equipment are available from contiguous entities.
-Resources contiguous entity.
-Applicant provides strong justification for the project. t entity.
-Applicant provides Project duplicates resources, training, or equipment currently available from a contiguous entity.
+Point Scale 5 4 3 2 0 Dispersion of Resources Project will not knowingly duplicate resources, training, or equipment currently available from a Project duplicates resources, training, or equipment currently available from a contiguous Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides adequate justification for the project Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides limited justification for the project Applicant does not know if project resources, training, or equipment are available contiguous entity.
+Applicant provides strong justification for the project. entity.
+Applicant provides strong justification for the project.
+Project duplicates resources, training, or equipment currently available from a contiguous entity.
 Applicant provides adequate justification for the project.
 Project duplicates resources, training, or equipment currently available from a contiguous entity.
-Applicant provides limited justification for the project.
+Applicant provides limited justification for the project. from contiguous entities.
 5 4 3 2 0 Resource Utilization Project benefit has a statewide impact.
 Resource, training, or equipment can be shared or utilized with entities throughout the state.
 Project benefit has a broad impact.
 Resource, training, or equipment can be shared or utilized with multiple contiguous entities.
 Project benefit has a limited impact.
 Resource, training, or equipment can be shared or utilized with one other entity.
 Project only benefits the host entity.